hayari10/ansible-example/README.md

     ```
-    ansible -i dev.ini -m ping
+    ansible -i dev.ini site1 -m ping
     ```

-    This command uses the following options:
+    This command uses the following options and argument:

-    * `-i` - the Ansible inventory.
+    * `-i` - Ansible inventory.
 The development, quality assurance, and production environments are organized and isolated into the separate files.
+    * `site1` - Pattern for the site to target.
-    * `-m` - the Ansible module to execute.
+    * `-m` - Ansible module to execute.
 This command executs the Ansible [Ping module](https://docs.ansible.com/ansible/2.3/ping_module.html).
 It's not an ICMP ping.
 This is just to check if Ansible is working.

 1. Run an Ansible playbook:

     ```
-    ansible-playbook -i dev.ini playbooks/ping.yml
+    ansible-playbook -i dev.ini -l site1 playbooks/ping.yml
+    ```

+    Gotcha: The `ansible-playbook` command uses the same pattern as the `ansible` command but uses the `-l` flag.

+1. Destroy the `srv1.site1.egfast.com` Vagrant machine:

+    ```
+    vagrant destroy -f /site1/
     ```